QEDjl-project/QuantumElectrodynamics.jl/.ci/CI/README.md

 All dependencies are added via `Pkg.develop("dep_name")` by default.
 Therefore the default development branch is used.
 To set a custom URL, you can define the environment variables `CI_UNIT_PKG_URL_<dep_name>`.
 For example, you set the environment variable `CI_UNIT_PKG_URL_QEDbase=https://github.com/User/QEDbase.jl#feature1`, the script will execute the command `Pkg.develop(url="https://github.com/User/QEDbase.jl#feature1")`, when the dependency QEDbase was found and matched in the `Project.toml`.
 Then the branch `feature1` from `https://github.com/User/QEDbase.jl` is used as a dependency.

+The environment variable `CI_SETUP_DEV_ENV_DRY_RUN=ON` can be set to activate the dry-run mode.
+In this mode, the project environment is not modified and only logging information is displayed.

 # Test Environment variables

 The Julia tests are divided into two categories of tests - short and long running tests.
 The categories can be deactivated with the environment variables `DISABLE_CI_SHORT_TESTS=ON` and `DISABLE_CI_LONG_TESTS=ON`.